US Open (tennis): 1881–1914: Newport Casino

 The tournament was first held in August 1881 on grass courts at the Newport Casino in Newport, Rhode Island, which is now home to the International Tennis Hall of Fame.
 That year, only clubs that were members of the United States National Lawn Tennis Association (USNLTA) were permitted to enter.
 Richard Sears won the men's singles at this tournament, which was the first of his seven consecutive singles titles.
 From 1884 through 1911, the tournament used a challenge system whereby the defending champion automatically qualified for the next year's final, where he would play the winner of the all-comers tournament.

-In the first years of the U.S. National Championship, only men competed and the tournament was known as the U.S. National Singles Championships for Men.
-In September 1887, six years after the men's nationals were first held, the first U.S. Women's National Singles Championship was held at the Philadelphia Cricket Club.
+Only men competed in the U.S. National Championships from 1881 to 1886.
+It had both a singles and doubles division.
+The first U.S. Women's National Singles Championship was held at the Philadelphia Cricket Club in 1887.
 The winner was 17-year-old Philadelphian Ellen Hansell.
 In that same year, the men's doubles event was played at the Orange Lawn Tennis Club in South Orange, New Jersey.

 The women's tournament used a challenge system from 1888 through 1918, except in 1917.
 Between 1890 and 1906, sectional tournaments were held in the east and the west of the country to determine the best two doubles teams, which competed in a play-off for the right to compete against the defending champions in the challenge round.

 The 1888 and the 1889 men's doubles events were played at the Staten Island Cricket Club in Livingston, Staten Island, New York.

-In the 1893 Championship, the men's doubles event was played at the St. George Cricket Club in Chicago.
-In 1892, the US Mixed Doubles Championship was introduced and in 1899 the US Women's National Doubles Championship.
+In the 1893 Championships, the men's doubles event was played at the St. George Cricket Club in Chicago.
+In 1892, the US Mixed Doubles Championship was introduced and, in 1899, the US Women's National Doubles Championship.

-In 1915, the national championship was relocated to the West Side Tennis Club in Forest Hills, Queens, New York City.
+In 1915, the national championships was relocated to the West Side Tennis Club in Forest Hills, Queens, New York City.
 The effort to relocate it to New York City began as early as 1911 when a group of tennis players, headed by New Yorker Karl Behr, started working on it.